NSS-SE-Jumpstart/curriculum/sessions/session5/prework/functions.md

 Some functions take in data as input.
 The data passed into a function are known as the function's _parameters_.
 Parameters are _passed into_ a function inside the parentheses.

-The `len()` function, for example, takes a list or a string as a parameter and returns it's length.
+The `len()` function for example, takes a list or a string as a parameter and returns its length.

 ```python
 foods = ["cheese", "bacon", "eggs", "more cheese"]